deruelle/mobicents/servers/sip-presence/README.txt

 ----> REQUIREMENTS:

-The XDMS and PS depends on the Mobicents Http-Servlet and SIP RAs.
+The XDMS and PS depends on the Mobicents Http-Servlet and SIP11 RAs.
-Of course, you need to deploy those RAs prior to the installation of
+You need to deploy those RAs prior to the installation of
 the servers.

 IMPORTANT, at the moment the XDM is not compatible with JDK 1.6!